- Last OnlineYesterday, 2:34 PM

 No, no. Let me add something else: not a romcom.
 Please stop recommending this as a romcom, you guys!

-I quite liked the overall structure of the story, having episodes focused on a puberty syndrome to then move on to the next one.
-My favorite thing was the build up and how it wrapped up the most important part of the narrative, making me feel that characters' arc was what this story was all about.
+I quite liked the overall structure of the story, having episodes focused on a puberty syndrome, to then move on to another story.
+My favorite thing was the build-up to the final arc, and how it wrapped up the most important part of the narrative, making me feel that characters' story was what this anime was all about.

-Some of these characters have a particular way of talking to one another, the dialogue exchange feels distinctive to this anime, and I quite like
+Some of these characters have a particular way of talking to one another, their dialogue exchange feels very distinctive to this anime, and

 ...

 Unfortunately, that brings me to the explanations given to each case of the puberty syndrome, which tries to associate a supernatural occurence with real-life science phenomena or theories.
-I don't have something against this approach, but the way they do it just doesn't cut it for me, and always takes me out.
-It's not like I'm an expert or anything, they just didn't develop this part of the narrative that much, so it falls flat most of the time, even more so when high-schoolers came to the conclusion right away.
+I don't have something against this approach, but the way they do it just doesn't cut it for me, and always takes me out of the narrative.
+It's not like I'm an expert or anything, they just didn't develop this part of the narrative that much.
+If you think about it for more than a moment, it falls flat most of the time, even more so when you remember high-schoolers came to the conclusion right away.

 So it's only a good thing this story has very well-rounded characters as a foundation, and the animation is up to snuff as well.
 Many usually recommend this anime as a romcom but these vibes are short-lived, so don't come in expecting to get much romance.
 It's a story that reminds me of anime I watched as a teenager, with an out-there story, with out-there justifications.